cferdinandi/reef-js/content/api.md

 	// The component data
 	data: {},

-	// A component or array of components to attach to
-	attachTo: [],

 	// A data store to use
 	// If used, the data option is ignored
 	store: null,